Phlow/feeling-responsive/_posts/design/2014-07-09-post-left-sidebar.md

 ---
-layout: post-left-sidebar
+layout: page
+sidebar: left
+subheadline: Templates
-title:  "Post With Left Sidebar"
+title:  "Page/Post With Left Sidebar"
-description: "This is a example of Post with a Sidebar on the left."
+teaser: "This is a example of page/post with a sidebar on the left."
-date:  2014-03-28 00:00:00
 breadcrumb: true
+tags:
+    - post format
 categories:
     - design
 image: